aplteam/Cider/docs/Cider-API-Reference.md

 What's defined in the parameter space overwrites the value in the config file, though only temporarily.

+The function returns a two-element vector:

+* A Boolean, 1 indicating success
+* A vector of character vectors with what got printed to the session as well

 ### folder (mandatory)

 This must be one of: